BiomedicalMachineLearning/Spacell/README.md

 <img src=https://github.com/BiomedicalMachineLearning/Spacell/blob/master/figure/clustering_3.png>

 ## Dataset
-For evaluating the algorithm, <a href="https://als-st.nygenome.org">ALS (Amyotrophic lateral sclerosis)</a> dataset and <a href="https://doi.org/10.1038/s41467-018-04724-5">prostate cancer</a> dataset can be used.
+For evaluating the algorithm, <a href="https://als-st.nygenome.org">ALS (Amyotrophic lateral sclerosis)</a> dataset, <a href="https://doi.org/10.1038/s41467-018-04724-5">prostate cancer</a> dataset, and a high density spatial transcriptomic <a href="https://www.biorxiv.org/content/10.1101/563338v1">HDST</a> were used.

 ## Citing Spacell
 If you find Spacell useful in your research, please consider citing: